Fluffigpegasus/luke-iam-your-hacker/README.md

 ## Hello World!

 This is your gal Madde speaking.
-Hope you are having a tremendously day!
+Hope you are having a tremendously good day!

 `If you are feeling down, try listening to indie rock`